Notes: Assurance Call of Feb. 12, 2014

 FICAM has released a 2.0 version of the spec.

 Trust framework providers, such as InCommon, have 6 months to comply with the new FICAM spec.
 There are discussions underway to determine the impact of FICAM 2.0 to the InCommon Assurance program and the community.
 An important question is: what are the service providers FICAM will be working with first?
 The Veterans Admin is a big one.
-InCommon is aware that many campuses don't want their faculty and staff to leverage their campus credentials to interact with consumer based services like the VA.
-Campuses want the campus credentials to be used for grant submissions and teaching resources or for interactions with the Dept of Ed.
-InCommon is hoping to find out from FICAM, what is the ETA for FICAM to bring on board the services that are more relevant to higher ed?
+InCommon is aware that many campuses don't want their faculty and staff to leverage their campus credentials to interact w consumer based services like the VA.
+They want to use their campus credentials for grant submissions and teaching resources or for interactions with the Dept of Ed.
+InCommon is hoping to find out from FICAM, what is the ETA for the services that are more related to higher ed?
 The answers to these questions will help the AAC determine how to support FICAM 2.0.

 There is interest in our community in exploring/pursuing assurance for research and in developing a community profile to address research needs.
 There has also been a request for a community profile that is more multifactor oriented.
 The hope is to address the needs of those SPs that are of interest to the InCommon community and the needs of the IDPs for good practices.
 The AAC seeks to grow the trust level of the InCommon federation in a logical way.